The BusyContacts info panel displays the details of the selected contact.

 To cancel an auto-complete suggestion, press the escape key.

 While editing a contact, if you need to enter a field that is not showing by default, click the add field popup menu on the bottom of the info panel and choose a field to add.
-If you wish to add the field to all cards as a default field, you may do so in Info Panel Preferences.
+If you wish to add the field to all cards as a default field, you may do so in Info Panel Settings.

 To enter an address from a country that uses a different format than yours, click on the address poup and choose the approprate format.